-(Peate & Gormley-Fleming, 2015)Vision
+Figure 6: Anatomy of the optic nerve (Peate & Gormley-Fleming, 2015) (to be redrawn)

+Vision

 When the rods and cones are stimulated by light, they trigger electrical signals in bipolar cells which transmit signals from the photoreceptors to ganglion cells.
-These then generate nerve impulses, and the axons of these cells exit the eyeball at the optic nerve, continue across the optic chiasm where half the axons from each eye cross over, (Peate & Gormley-Fleming, 2015) continuing on to the thalamus.
-Finally, they synapse and project to the visual areas in the occipital lobes of the cerebral cortex (Tortora & Derrickson, 2017)(Tortora & Derrickson, 2010) (See Figure 6)
+These then generate nerve impulses, and the axons of these cells exit the eyeball at the optic nerve (cranial nerve II), continue across the optic chiasm where half the axons from each eye cross over, and the optic nerves divide their signals, so they can attempt to detect any differences in the image (Peate & Gormley-Fleming, 2015) continuing on to the thalamus.
+Of note, there are no rods and cones where the nerve fibres join to form the main optic nerve, so images therefore cannot be focused on this area of the retina: this area is known as the ‘blind spot’, or the optic disc.
+Finally, they synapse and project to the visual areas in the occipital lobes of the cerebral cortex (Tortora & Derrickson, 2017) (See Figure 7)